Healthy You - Every Day

 “With the opening of the cancer center, Cathy just needed to come upstairs at LVH–Schuylkill for treatment,” Evans says.
 “Endometrial cancer typically is not a very aggressive cancer, and Cathy has responded to her infusion extremely well.
 It’s not likely to recur.”

-“Cathy helped us in developing the efficiency of our processes early on,” Zimmerman says.
+“Cathy helped us in developing the efficiency of our processes early on,” Skripko says.
 “We’ve been very busy from the start.
 It’s heartwarming to help people touched by cancer right here in their own community.”
 Covach-Hale is very grateful for that help.

 “I can’t say enough for how supportive Abby and everyone has been,” Covach-Hale says.
 “When you go through some- thing like this, you really appreciate the goodness of people like Abby. ”